 Housed in a display case in the North Gallery, the illuminated Chaucer manuscript of the 'Canterbury Tales' with its decorative initials and borders is certainly a sight to behold.

 Please note the Chaucer manuscript is not on display during the winter months but you can take a look at the manuscript online using the link below.

-The illuminated manuscript of Geoffrey Chaucer's 'Canterbury Tales' on vellum, was created in the 1420s, only 30 years after the original was written, making it one of the very earliest surviving texts of Chaucer's masterpiece.
+The illuminated manuscript of Geoffrey Chaucer's 'Canterbury Tales' was created in the 1420s, only 30 years after the original was written, making it one of the very earliest surviving texts of Chaucer's masterpiece.

 Preserving the manuscript

-Any book can be easily damaged especially ones that are over 600 years old.
+Any book can be easily damaged, especially ones that are over 600 years old.
 To preserve the illuminated manuscript for everyone to see it's kept inside a display case and turned occassionally.

 Read the digital version